Scroll-Driven Animation Patterns

 Frequently Asked Questions

 Can scroll-driven animations run on mobile Safari?
-Native support is currently limited.
-Use feature detection (CSS.supports('animation-timeline', 'scroll')) and implement a JS fallback with passive event listeners and rAF throttling for consistent cross-device behavior.
+Native support requires Safari 18+.
+Use feature detection (CSS.supports('animation-timeline', 'scroll()')) and implement a JS fallback with passive event listeners and rAF throttling for consistent cross-device behavior.

 How do I prevent scroll-driven animations from causing layout shifts?
 Reserve space for animated elements using explicit dimensions or aspect-ratio.
 Animate only transform and opacity to keep changes off the main thread and within the composite layer.

 Is it better to use CSS scroll-timeline or JavaScript IntersectionObserver?
-CSS scroll-timeline is superior for continuous, scroll-linked progress tracking.
-IntersectionObserver is better for discrete state changes (e.g., triggering an animation when an element enters the viewport).
+CSS animation-timeline: view() is superior for continuous, scroll-linked progress tracking.
+IntersectionObserver is better for discrete state changes (e.g., triggering an animation once when an element enters the viewport).
 Combine both for optimal performance.